Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Introduction

 It was found, however, that a weak pseudomagnetic field does not favor inter-node superconducting pairing in Weyl semimetals~\cite{Matsushita-Fujimoto:2018,Gorbar:2018pit}.
 Since only the regime of a weak pseudomagnetic field in the quasiclassical Eilenberger formalism was considered in Refs.~\cite{Matsushita-Fujimoto:2018,Gorbar:2018pit}, the question about the fate of superconductivity in the ultraquantum regime in a strong pseudomagnetic field remains open and provides one of the main motivations for the present study.
 While we found that a strong pseudomagnetic field does not support an intrinsic $s$-wave superconducting state, the proximity effect with a usual $s$-wave superconductor can still induce the superconductivity in Weyl semimetals.
 The corresponding superconducting state is unusual because, unlike the case of conventional superconductors, the density of states (DOS) does not vanish at small energies.
-This is explained by the fact that the inter-node $s$-wave order parameter does not open a gap in the energy spectrum.
-Nevertheless, this order parameter leads to a splitting of energy levels, which is evident from the spectral function.
+This is explained by the fact that the inter-node $s$-wave pairing does not open a gap in the energy spectrum.
+Nevertheless, this pairing leads to a splitting of energy levels, which is evident from the spectral function.
 The effect of a pseudomagnetic field is imprinted in the linear in pseudomagnetic field dependence of the DOS and the tunneling current.
+As we will discuss below, the key difference between the superconducting pairing in strong pseudomagnetic and magnetic fields lies in a different structure of the lowest pseudo-Landau and conventional Landau levels, respectively, as well as in the role of the corresponding gaps.

 This paper is organized as follows.
 Section~\ref{sec:pairing} is devoted to the study of intrinsic superconductivity in Weyl semimetals in a strong pseudomagnetic field.
-In particular, the Hamiltonian, wave functions, superconducting parings, and the gap equation are defined.
+In particular, the Hamiltonian, wave functions, superconducting pairings, and the gap equation are defined.
 The proximity effect with a usual superconductor is considered in Sec.~\ref{sec:proximity}.
 As an experimentally accessible signatures, the spectral function, the DOS, and the tunneling current are discussed in Sec.~\ref{sec:tunneling-current}.
 Results are summarized in Sec.~\ref{sec:Summary}.
+The superconducting pairing in a strong magnetic field is considered in Appendix~\ref{sec:App-B}.
 A few technical details are presented in Appendix~\ref{sec:App-1}.
 Throughout this study, we set $\hbar=1$.